 - Garnish options

-- Drizzle of good extra virgin olive oil;
+- Good quality extra virgin olive oil;

 - Make Ahead: To serve cold or at room temperature, make the full recipe up to a day ahead.
 When salmon cools down, refrigerate it, well covered.
 Sprinkle additional chopped herbs on top before serving along with lemon wedges and preferred garnish.